-Hong Kong activists Joshua Wong, Agnes Chow jailed
+Hong Kong activists Joshua Wong, Agnes Chow, Ivan Lam jailed

 The protest took place on June 21 last year, and saw thousands surround the police headquarters as they demonstrated against excessive force by police against protesters, as well as a now-withdrawn extradition bill that would have allowed suspects to be extradited to mainland China.

-The jailing of the trio, known for their advocacy for democracy in Hong Kong both at home and abroad, comes as Beijing tightens control over the semi-autonomous city following months of anti-government protests last year, which occasionally saw violent clashes between protesters and police.
-In June, Beijing imposed a sweeping national security law on Hong Kong to crack down on dissent.
+The trio were members of the now-defunct political group Demosisto.
 It is the first time that Chow, 23, has been given a jail sentence.
 Wong, 24, and Lam, 26, had previously been jailed over charges related to their activism.

+Their jailing comes as Beijing tightens control over the semi-autonomous city following months of anti-government protests last year, which occasionally saw violent clashes between protesters and police.

+Between June 2019 and October this year, over 10,000 people have been arrested on protest-related charges.
+In June, Beijing imposed a sweeping national security law on Hong Kong to crack down on dissent, and outspoken pro-democracy advocates such as media tycoon Jimmy Lai and Chow have been arrested under the law.